-My resignation from the Therapeutic Goods Advertising Consultative Committee (TGACC) was precipitated by the non-response of Adj Professor John Skerritt, Deputy Secretary, Health Products Regulation Group, Department of Health, to long-standing issues raised yet again at the Skepticon 2020 regulatory panel session.
-These includes ineffectual and token enforcement of complementary medicines violations by the TGA.
+My resignation from the Therapeutic Goods Advertising Consultative Committee (TGACC) was precipitated by the non-response of Adj Professor John Skerritt, Deputy Secretary, Health Products Regulation Group, Department of Health, to long-standing issues raised yet again at the Skepticon 2020 regulatory panel session (see below).
+These include ineffectual and token enforcement of complementary medicines violations by the TGA.

 ‘Your complaint has been finalised.
 The information you provided will be used by the TGA to inform compliance and enforcement activities under the TGA’s updated advertising compliance framework.
 The TGA is transitioning towards responsive regulation by utilising an intelligence led, risk-based approach to compliance activities.
 Thank you for bringing this matter to the attention of the TGA’.